astenmies/cool-docs/go-cheatsheet.md

 // By making an extra type, it gives us the ability to create a method (a function with a receiver).
 // That function will only work with that specific type.
-// So that method belongs to the extended type ("instance" in OO) func (d deck) printIt() {
+// So that method belongs to the extended type ("instance" in OO)
+// Now any variable of type deck can call this function printIt() on itself. func (d deck) printIt() {
 	for i, card := range d {
 		fmt.Println("sliceCard:", i, card)